w3c/css-houdini-drafts/composited-scrolling-and-animation/Explainer.md

 ## Goal

 Allow new accelerated, input/time-based effects to be authored in script.
-Address
-[this](https://github.com/w3c/css-houdini-drafts/blob/master/scroll-customization-api/UseCases.md) list of use cases.
+Address at least [this](https://github.com/w3c/css-houdini-drafts/blob/master/composited-scrolling-and-animation/UseCases.md) list of use cases as well as supporting [these scroll customization use cases](https://github.com/w3c/css-houdini-drafts/blob/master/scroll-customization-api/UseCases.md).

 ## High level approach